 - ½ teaspoon salt

-- Cook the tapioca in the milk and salt on medium heat until simmering.
-Then lower the heat to a minimum and start adding sugar gradually and intermittently until the tapioca pearls have increased in size.
+- Add milk, tapioca pearls, and salt to a pot and cook over medium heat until they gently simmer.
+Then, lower the heat to a low level and add sugar gradually and intermittently until the tapioca pearls increase in size and become semi-translucent.

-- Let your tapioca pudding cool until room temperature.
+- Let your tapioca pudding cool to room temperature.
 Add vanilla and stir.
-You may choose to heat it up to serve warm, or refrigerate in individual serving dishes and serve cold.
+You may choose to heat it up to serve warm or refrigerate it in individual serving dishes to serve cold.

 - For vegans, try substituting coconut cream and any dairy-free milk of your choice in a ratio of 1:2 instead of milk.
 Add a cornstarch water slurry (made of 2 tablespoons of both mixed till dissolved) to thicken.
 This creates a beautifully rich pudding that is just as good, if not better, than the non-vegan version.